Sanmay-Das/LLVM-Pass-Development/README.md

 runtime with `-load-pass-plugin`.

-Static plugins are normally developed in-tree, i.e. within `llvm-project/llvm`, and all examples in **llvm-tutor** can be adapted to work this way.
+Static plugins are normally developed in-tree, i.e. within `llvm-project/llvm`, and all examples in **LLVM Pass Development** can be adapted to work this way.
 You can use [static_registation.sh](https://github.com/banach-space/llvm-tutor/blob/main/utils/static_registration.sh) to see it can be done for [**MBASub**](#mbasub).
 This script will: